Capital Grant Scheme 2023/24 – closed

-Closes at midday Friday 3 November 2023 with funding decisions being made by the end of March 2024.
+This scheme closed for applications at midday Friday 3 November 2023.
+Funding decisions are likely to be made by the end of March 2024.

 Are you a voluntary or community organisation looking for funding towards capital projects that help to build thriving communities and improve the quality of life for the residents in the district?